← All sync guides

 How to Sync Google Drive Folders to OneDrive via Local Computer (Full Guide)

-A complete tutorial on syncing your Google Drive data with Microsoft OneDrive using your PC—featuring OurClone for privacy-first and high-speed operations.
+A complete tutorial on syncing Google Drive data with Microsoft OneDrive using your computer — with OurClone for private, local, and scheduled transfers.

 Overview

-Syncing data between cloud storage providers like Google Drive and OneDrive is essential for redundancy, collaboration, and platform switching.
-While most tools depend on remote APIs and external servers, OurClone offers a secure alternative: performing the sync locally on your machine.
-This guide walks you through installing OurClone, connecting your accounts, and executing real-time or scheduled folder syncs—all with total privacy and encryption.
+Syncing data between cloud storage providers like Google Drive and OneDrive is useful for redundancy, Microsoft 365 workflows, and platform switching.
+While many web tools route your files through third-party servers, OurClone performs the transfer locally on your own computer.
+This guide walks you through installing OurClone, connecting both accounts, choosing Copy, Move, or Sync, and verifying the result before you trust the job.

 🔍 Why Sync Google Drive to OneDrive Locally?